fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 * **Model**: Learn how to set up the components of a basic 3D FDTD model, including:

     * Create conductors in the simulation box.
-    * Create a Cartesian mesh (Yee's cells) and correctly apply the 1/3-2/3 rule to ensure accuracy.
+    * Create a Cartesian mesh (Yee cells) and correctly apply the 1/3-2/3 rule to ensure accuracy.
     * Add an excitation port with signal.
     * Inspect the finished 3D model with AppCSXCAD.